MarteXcoin-documentation/Documentation/masternode/understanding.rst

 Masternodes vs. mining
 ======================

-Dash, like Bitcoin and most other cryptocurrencies, is based on a decentralized ledger of all transactions, known as a blockchain.
-This blockchain is secured through a consensus mechanism; in the case of both Dash and Bitcoin, the consensus mechanism is Proof of Work (PoW).
+MarteX, like Bitcoin and most other cryptocurrencies, is based on a decentralized ledger of all transactions, known as a blockchain.
+This blockchain is secured through a consensus mechanism; in the case of Bitcoin, the consensus mechanism is Proof of Work (PoW).
-:ref:`Miners <mining>` attempt to solve difficult problems with specialized computers, and when they solve the problem, they receive the right to add a new block to the blockchain.
+In MarteXcoin `Miners <~/mining>` attempt to solve difficult problems with using Proof of Stake (PoS), and when they solve the problem, they receive the right to add a new block to the blockchain.
 If all the other people running the software agree that the problem was solved correctly, the block is added to the blockchain and the miner is rewarded.

-Dash works a little differently from Bitcoin, however, because it has a two-tier network.
-The second tier is powered by masternodes (Full Nodes), which enable financial privacy (PrivateSend), instant transactions (InstantSend), and the decentralized governance and budget system.
+MarteX works a differently from Bitcoin because it has a two-tier network.
+The second tier is powered by masternodes (Full Nodes), which enable financial privacy (AnonSend), instant transactions (FastSend), and the decentralized governance and budget system.
 Because this second tier is so important, masternodes are also rewarded when miners discover new blocks.
 The breakdown is as follows:
 45% of the block reward goes to the miner, 45% goes to masternodes, and